puppetlabs/puppet-lint/README.md

   # List of checks to disable
   config.disable_checks = ['documentation', '140chars']

-  # Should puppet-lint prefix it's output with the file being checked,
+  # Should puppetlabs-lint prefix it's output with the file being checked,
   # defaults to true
   config.with_filename = false

   # Should the task fail if there were any warnings, defaults to false
   config.fail_on_warnings = true

-  # Format string for puppet-lint's output (see the puppet-lint help output
+  # Format string for puppetlabs-lint's output (see the puppetlabs-lint help output
   # for details
   config.log_format = '%{filename} - %{message}'